clarkevansteenderen/spede_sampler_R/README.md

 When downloading these plots, add the .svg extension to the file name.

+## Tab: Plot Trees
-The "Plot trees" tab allows for the plotting of any individual GMYC tree with support values for detected species groups from those originally uploaded.
+Plot any individual GMYC tree with GMYC support values, or original bootstrap support values.

+## Tab: Percentage Matches
-The "Percentage matches" tab allows the user to select any input tree file, and view 1) the GMYC results table with the appended predefined groups (as uploaded by the user), the percentage matches, percentage of single-sample GMYC species, and the oversplitting ratio.
+Select any input tree file, and click on the "View GMYC species list" button to view the GMYC results table with the appended predefined groups (as uploaded by the user).
+Click on "View Matches" to view the percentage match including and excluding single-sample GMYC-species, the percentage of single-sample GMYC species, and the oversplitting ratio including and excluding single-sample GMYC-species.
+The "View Matches Summary" button displays the average, standard deviation, and minimum and maximum values for the above statistics.

+## Tab: Plot Percentage Matches
+Plot the percentage match (GMYC species to predefined groups) for each tree file as a line graph.

+## Tab: GMYC oversplitting
+The "View Summary Table" button displays the mean, standard deviation, and minimum and maximum values for the predefined groups that have been split into more than one species/groups by the GMYC algorithm.
+This data can be plotted as a box-and-whisker or bar plot.